-Biologics: These are the most recent development in treating severe eczema.
+- Biologics: These are the most recent development in treating moderate-to-severe eczema.
 This class of drugs targets specific parts of the immune system that trigger atopic dermatitis.
 Dupilumab (Dupixent), which is given by injection, was the first on the market.
-Doctors also use other biologics that were not developed for eczema but can still treat it, and there are new biologics in the pipeline as well.
+It's been followed by upadacitinib (Rinvoq), taken as a pill, and tralokinumab (Adbry), given via infusion.
+Doctors also prescribe other biologics that were not developed for eczema but can still treat it, and there are new biologics in the pipeline as well.

 You can take steps at home to prevent or minimize eczema flare-ups.
 Learn what makes your eczema worse, such as food or seasonal allergies, perhaps wool clothing, and avoid those triggers.
 Abrupt temperature extremes, can also make eczema much worse.
 Take warm—not hot—baths or showers.
 Some people add oatmeal, baking soda, vinegar or bleach to the bath, which can help calm the skin.

 People with eczema have dry skin, so moisturizing is one of the most important things you can do.
 Apply a moisturizer that contains a lot of oil, such as a cream or ointment, within three minutes after you take a bath or shower when your skin absorbs best.
 If you have a prescription cream, put it on before you moisturize.
 You can also try skin barrier creams, which act as a shield to protect the skin from irritants.